pCepera/I2C-PCF8574-PCD8544-Nokia-5110-LCD/README.txt

 the remaining pins are fixed.
 Using an I2C interface the display can be connected to share the I2C bus (only two pins).

-This library is based on the Adafruit PCD8544 Nokia 5110 LCD library, but instead of directly using SPI it allows the display to be driven via the (shared) I2C bus which only requires two data-lines (SDA and SCL).
+This library is based on the Adafruit PCD8544 Nokia 5110 LCD library, but in addition to directly using SPI it allows the display to be driven via the (shared) I2C bus which only requires two data-lines (SDA and SCL).
 On the Arduino UNO, Nano and Pro Mini, these can be found on pins A4 and A5.